lukechi1219/zenith524_app/privacy-policy.md

 ---

-*This Privacy Policy was last updated on January 1, 2025, and is effective immediately upon posting.*
+*This Privacy Policy was last updated on Auguest 14, 2025, and is effective immediately upon posting.*